chouseknecht/symfony-mariadb-nginx/README.md

 ### Load demo data

+Since we're storing the database inside the *mariadb* container, the database gets destroyed along with the container, so you'll need to reload it.
 If you're using the demo project, you'll need to manualy create the database schema and load the data.
 You can do this by opening a command shell on the *nginx* container and running the *console* commands.
 Here are the exact commands:

 ```
 # Open a command shell in the nginx container